Eemeliri/pokeemerald-expansion/README.md

 # Pokemon Astral Jade

-A hack made with [**RHH's pokeemerald-expansion**](https://github.com/rh-hideout/pokeemerald-expansion) where you can traverse altered region of Johto and Hoenn.
+A hack made with [**RHH's pokeemerald-expansion**](https://github.com/rh-hideout/pokeemerald-expansion) where you traverse an altered region of Johto and Hoenn.

 ### Features